92Eli/advent-of-code-starter/README.md

 ## Getting Started
 1. Rename the `YEAR` folder to the current year.
-  -Whenever the `YEAR` folder is referenced in these instructions, use the current year instead.
+  - Whenever the `YEAR` folder is referenced in these instructions, use the current year instead.
 2. Save your starter code (accessable from the Daily Puzzle page ([sample](https://adventofcode.com/2022/day/1/input)) in the a new file in the `YEAR/input` folder.
   - It is recommended to name the file after the date.
 For example, for 2022 Day 01, save the starter code in `2022/input/01.txt`
   - You can save this by pressing `Ctrl+S` on the input page or by creating a new text file and pasting in the input data.